dlepke/Deanna-Wilson-Ray/docs/settingUpSSH/addnewSSH.md

 ![](../../assets/images/saveNanoChanges.png)

 Press the 'Y' key on your keyboard to accept your changes.
 Nano will then ask you to confirm which file you wish to write the changes in to.
-Press the "Enter" key.
+Press the 'Return' key.

 Congratulations!
 You have just used nano to edit and save a text file.
-This barely scratched the surface of Nano.
+This barely scratched the surface of Nano's features.
 If you want a more indepth, beginner friendly introduction you can click [here](https://www.hostinger.com/tutorials/how-to-install-and-use-nano-text-editor).

 ## Step 5: Add your SSH private key to the SSH-Agent
 Now that your SSH-Agent will know what to do with your new SSH Key, we can formally add it to your agent.